 Strategic procurement is the process of planning how you will make purchases in order to meet your business needs in a cost-effective manner.

-Planning for purchases ahead of time can help you do this by giving you more control over the vendors you use, the quality of the products you purchase, and the prices you pay.
+Planning your PO Management (Purchase Order Management) strategy ahead of time can help you do this by giving you more control over the vendors you use, the quality of the products you purchase, and the prices you pay.
 There are several key benefits of strategic procurement, including the following: -

 Reduced risk of supply chain disruption - Strategic procurement can help you identify potential supply chain disruptions before they happen.